iloveponies/120-hour-epic-sax-marathon/training-day.markdown

                 the info section -->
 </info>

 Now as you have your REPLs open, write the following in it.
-Light Table might ask you which client you want to use.
-Select training-day.

 ~~~clojure
 (use 'training-day)